Harika-SVL/Shell-Scripting/notes.md

 factorial=$(calculate_factorial $val)
 echo "Factorial of $val is: $factorial"
 ```
-* Exercise:
+* Exercise :

 1. Write a function to download a file from internet to desired location
 ```
 download_item "<url>" "<location>"
 ```
-2. Write a function to extract a tar to a specific location
+2. Write a function to extract a tar file to a specific location
 ```
 untar_file <tar_location> <extract_location>
 ```